StarkDroid/kmp-winget/README.md

 - Light/dark mode toggle
 - List all the installed apps
+- Display number of apps
 - Shows installed version of the app
 - Shows available updates for an app
 - One click solution to disc cleanup
 - Search and filter among the list of apps
 - Ability to upgrade an app to its available update
 - Ability to uninstall an app
+- Dialog Loader popup

 ## Roadmap

 - [ ] Bring support to linux with the help of apt commands
-- [ ] Improvements to UI with dialog popup loader
 - [ ] Remove MS Store upgrades out of the upgrades list
 - [ ] Implement feature to be able to install apps available via winget
 - [ ] Do some packages list sanitation

 ## Tech Stack